-Our bingo halls generate revenues from the sale of bingo cards, operations of slot machines installed in its halls and from food and beverage sales.
+Spain.
+Our gaming halls generate revenues from the sale of bingo cards, operations of slot machines installed in its halls and from food and beverage sales.

 Revenues from traditional bingo games in Spain have been declining in recent years.
 We believe that this is due to a variety of factors, including in particular, during 2020 and the first half of 2021 due to the COVID-19 pandemic.
-Further, in Spain, we have been introducing machines, such as electronic bingo games, slot machines, and electronic roulette games, into some of our bingo halls.
-We believe that the introduction of these machines in our bingo halls will partly offset the decline of traditional bingo revenues.
+Further, in Spain, we have been introducing machines, such as electronic bingo games, slot machines, and electronic roulette games, into some of our gaming halls.
+We believe that the introduction of these machines in our gaming halls will partly offset the decline of traditional bingo revenues.

-During the year ended December 31, 2022, our bingo halls in Spain received approximately 3.5 million visitors with an average wagered amount of approximately €86.3 per visit.
-In connection with efforts to reduce our cost base and enhance our portfolio, we have closed or sold underperforming halls in Spain from time to time, and may close or sell underperforming bingo halls in Spain in the future.

-In 2020, we sold three bingo halls in Spain.
+In connection with efforts to reduce our cost base and enhance our portfolio, we have closed or sold underperforming halls in Spain from time to time, and may close or sell underperforming gaming halls in Spain in the future.
+Further, in 2020, we sold three bingo halls in Spain.

 Mexico.
-We hold a license and the right to operate 34 bingo halls in Mexico, of which 28 were operating as of December 31, 2022.
-We acquired seven new bingo halls in Mexico during 2019.
-We also acquired one new bingo hall in Guadalajara during 2018, for total cash consideration of €16 million.
-We opened two new bingo halls in Manzanillo and Vallarta during 2017, and closed an underperforming bingo hall in 2016.
-We have made significant investments in our bingo halls in Mexico in order to remodel and expand our facilities, increase and optimize the slot machines portfolio in our halls and implement the "Casino Life" concept.
-The "Casino Life" concept offers our bingo hall customers a wide range of entertainment including cafes, bars, live music, sports betting, electronic bingo machines, slot machines and gaming tables.
-We have enhanced our offering in bingo halls by installing an aggregate number of 136 gaming tables and 7,164 casino-style slot machines made by Bally, International Game Technology, WMS Gaming Inc. and Aristocrat during 2018 and 2019.
+We hold a license and the right to operate 34 gaming halls in Mexico, of which 28 were operating as of December 31, 2023.
+We have made significant investments in our gaming halls in Mexico in order to remodel and expand our facilities, increase and optimize the slot machines portfolio in our halls and implement the "Casino Life" concept.
+The "Casino Life" concept offers our gaming hall customers a wide range of entertainment including cafes, bars, live music, sports betting, electronic bingo machines, slot machines and gaming tables.
+We have enhanced our offering in gaming halls by installing an aggregate number of 136 gaming tables and 7,136 casino-style slot machines made by Bally, International Game Technology, WMS Gaming Inc. and Aristocrat during 2018 and 2019.